Anthropology and Folklore in Conversation Revisiting Frazer, Lang and Tylor

 - Royal Anthropological Institute, 50 Fitzroy Street, London W1T 5BT

-Though papers on these three scholars and their impact are particularly welcome, it goes without saying that we realise that even these highly distinguished and original writers worked within a network of scholarship, and papers concerning other figures of their time are also welcome.
+There will be some papers on these three scholars and their impact, as well as other papers concerning other figures of their time, as it goes without saying that we realise that even these highly distinguished and original writers worked within a network of scholarship.
 Ultimately, we hope that the day, as well as being an enjoyable exploration in itself, will enable us to understand better the different, overlapping currents of scholarship at the time, and the way that we react to them today.

 There is no conference fee, and refreshments will be provided on the day.
-To book a ticket, visit https://anthandfolklore.eventbrite.co.uk
+FULLY BOOKED: to add your name to the waiting list for returned tickets, visit https://anthandfolklore.eventbrite.co.uk